prithviram612/ML_Assignment_2/readme.md

-1. Problem Statement
+**1. Problem Statement**

-Predict whether a bank client will subscribe to a term deposit.
+The objective of this project is to implement and compare six classification algorithms on a real-world dataset.
+The task is to predict whether a bank client will subscribe to a term deposit based on demographic and campaign-related features.

+The project includes:

+Implementation of six machine learning models

+Evaluation using multiple performance metrics

+Comparison of model performance

+Deployment of a Streamlit-based interactive dashboard

-2. Dataset Description
+**2. Dataset Description**

-The dataset used for this project is the Bank Marketing Dataset obtained from the UCI Machine Learning Repository.
-This dataset contains information related to direct marketing campaigns conducted by a Portuguese banking institution.
-The objective of the dataset is to predict whether a client will subscribe to a term deposit based on various personal and campaign-related attributes.
+The objective of this project is to implement and compare six classification algorithms on a real-world dataset.
+The task is to predict whether a bank client will subscribe to a term deposit based on demographic and campaign-related features.

-The dataset consists of 45,211 instances and 16 input features, along with one target variable.
-The target variable, labeled as "y", indicates whether the client subscribed to a term deposit ("yes") or not ("no").
-Therefore, this is a binary classification problem.

-The dataset includes both numerical and categorical features.
-Numerical features include attributes such as age, balance, duration, campaign, pdays, and previous.
-Categorical features include job type, marital status, education level, contact type, month of contact, and previous campaign outcome.

-Before model training, categorical variables were encoded into numerical form, and feature scaling was applied to ensure uniformity across models that are sensitive to feature magnitude.

-This dataset satisfies the assignment requirements as it contains more than 500 instances and more than 12 features.
-It is suitable for evaluating multiple classification algorithms due to its real-world complexity and class imbalance characteristics.
+The project includes:

+Implementation of six machine learning models

+Evaluation using multiple performance metrics

+Comparison of model performance

+Deployment of a Streamlit-based interactive dashboard

-3. Models Used
+**3. Models Used**
+The following six classification algorithms were implemented:

+1. Logistic Regression

+2. Decision Tree

+3. K-Nearest Neighbors (KNN)

+4. Naive Bayes

+5. Random Forest

+6. XGBoost

                  Model  Accuracy       AUC  Precision    Recall        F1       MCC